acomagu/trie/README.md

 The [Trie Tree](https://wikipedia.org/wiki/Trie) implementation in Go.
 It has flexible interface and works fast as Radix Tree implementation.

+This is basically an implementation of the algorithm described in [簡単なトライ - LINE ENGINEERING](https://engineering.linecorp.com/ja/blog/simple-tries/).
+I really appreciate the amazing ideas and the clear and easy-to-understand explanation.

 ## Benchmark

 Run `make bench` to run it locally.